Business Brokers - Who they are and what do they do?

 There’re a few challenges that most business brokers confess to.

-4) Financing Many buyers are looking for financing options to purchase businesses, but it’s getting increasingly difficult to arrange for that funding.
+Many buyers are looking for financing options to purchase businesses, but it’s getting increasingly difficult to arrange for that funding.
 Deals fall off at the last moment due to lack of financing options for the buyer.
 There’s an acute need for the broker community to work with banking and financial institutions to arrange for the loans required to ensure deals happen.
-Broker should also explore the possibility of seller to providing some form of seller financing.
+The broker should also explore the possibility of the seller in providing some form of seller financing.

 How to find a broker to sell your business?